jdcolburn/ensemblr/README.md

 A notebook-driven workflow for using **AlphaFold (AF) structural ensembles** to construct collective variables (CVs) and generate umbrella sampling (US) setups.

-The idea is to treat the "synthetic" AF ensemble as a coarse or approximate prior, and to recover the thermodynamics of the real ensemble using enhanced sampling.
+The idea is to treat the **synthetic ensemble** as a coarse or approximate prior, and to recover the thermodynamics of the **real ensemble** using enhanced sampling.

 ---